nloadholtes/synappio-client/Cookbooks/Email-Assurance-for-Email-Marketers.md

 Exporting only the changed results will ensure that you do not consume more API Remediation Tokens than necessary, and will provide you (the email marketer) with the most recent deliverability information we have on the addresses within your lists.
 Email marketers should retrieve changed results as necessary for their business.
 Whether you want to retrieve them daily, weekly or monthly, DataValidation will maintain the deliverability status of the addresses in your emai lists as long as you keep them updated!
 (See information above on updating every 30 days)

+#### API Token Consumption

 API Tokens can be pre-purchased or post-paid, depending on the ESP plan or subscription.
-To determine how many Remediation Tokens you have consumed, insert -v into the curl command when starting a validation job or when exporting validated results (these two endpoints consume API Tokens).
+To determine how many Remediation Tokens you have consumed, insert -v into a curl command that consumes tokens (ie. when running a validation job or exporting validated results).
 If any API call consumes tokens, the summary of tokens consumed will be in the x-synappio-tokens-consumed header.